SixLabors/docs/articles/imagesharp.web/imagecaches.md

 - [`ImageSharpMiddlewareOptions.CacheMaxAge`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.CacheMaxAge) controls how long the processed result stays valid in the backend cache.

 If the source provider supplies a source `Cache-Control` max-age, that value overrides `BrowserMaxAge` for the response.

+Set browser lifetime based on how long clients may keep a response without revalidation.
+Set backend cache lifetime based on how long your server-side derived output should be trusted before checking the source again.
+Those are related, but they are not the same operational decision.

 ## Cache Keys and Hashes